-Cisco Systems have built a tremendous range of features into the IOS.
-The extensive feature set is excellent for public network service providers, giving their network engineers a large number of options and capabilities which can be designed into the network.
-While a huge number of features maybe desirable, it also poses a problem - network engineers busy running their networks have a difficult time keeping up with all the new IOS features.
+Cisco Systems has a tremendous range of features built into the IOS.
+The extensive feature set is excellent for Network Engineers, giving them a large number of options and capabilities which can be designed into their network.
+At the same time, the huge feature set can be a problem.
+Network Engineers have a very difficult time keeping up with all the new IOS features.
 Many do not know how, when, and where to deploy the various features in their network.
-Experienced network engineers building the Internet are not exempt.
+Experienced Network Engineers building the Internet are not exempt.
 This document has been written to highlight many of the key IOS features in everyday use in the major ISP backbones of the world.
 Judicious study and implementation of these IOS pearls will help to prevent problems, increase security, improve performance, and ensure the operational stability of the Internet.

 NOTE: This document and its recommendations focus on Internet Service Providers - not the general Internet population.
-This point of view needs to be understood by the person using the techniques described in this document for their network.
+This point of view needs to be understood by the person using the techniques described in this whitepaper for their network.

-This paper has four major sections as well as several appendixes that give the reader further information, tips, and templates relating to what has been covered in the paper.
-These major sections are:
+This paper has four sections as well as several appendixes that give the reader further information, tips, and templates relating to what has been covered in the paper.
+These sections are: